Bitmessage/PyBitmessage/INSTALL.md

 For an up-to-date version of these instructions, please visit the [Bitmessage Wiki](https://bitmessage.org/wiki/Compiling_instructions).

-PyBitmessage can be run either straight from source or from an installed package.
+PyBitmessage can be run either straight from python source or from an installed package using e.g. apt or octopi.

 ## Dependencies
 Before running PyBitmessage, make sure you have all the necessary dependencies